omarcr/bcs-mit-computational-tutorial/README.md

 To follow along with the tutorial, bring a laptop with Anaconda Python 3.7 installed.
 Download for Windows/MacOS/Linux: https://www.anaconda.com/distribution/.

 If you are using your own Python distribution or older versions of Anaconda:
-* Update scikit-learn to version 0.20.3
+* Update scikit-learn to version 0.20.3: `pip install scikit-learn --upgrade`
-* Update matplotlib to version 3.0.3

-`pip install scikit-learn --upgrade`
+* Update matplotlib to version 3.0.3: `pip install matplotlib --upgrade`

-`pip install matplotlib --upgrade`

 Questions, feedback: @[konet](https://twitter.com/konet)